romyjkk/our-solar-system/README.md

 This project was made with THREE.js and GSAP.
 I got all the beautiful models from Sketchfab and will link them down below.

 This project idea has been in my mind for a while now.
 It's definitely not original, many people have made something like this before me, but I had a lot of fun.
+It's also not scientifically accurate, you can read more about that down below.

 ## Run this yourself